-RowanSOM is known for its diversity commitment, with a total minority student enrollment of 53.
 The school’s faculty has a multidisciplinary team-based approach to health care, with an emphasis on primary care.
 As a result, RowanSOM is a major source of primary care physicians for the State and South Jersey.
-Of the school’s 2,332 graduates, 56% have chosen to become primary care providers, 44% (including a number of primary care providers) practice in New Jersey; and, 11% dedicate at least half of their practice hours to medically underserved communities.

 The school offers combination degrees including the: D.O./M.P.H., D.O./J.D., D.O./M.S., and D.O./Ph.D.
 Once they have gotten their degrees, RowanSOM can help graduates find post- graduate residencies and fellowships.
 The Osteopathic Medicine school has a close affiliation with 600-bed Kennedy Health System and affiliate hospitals.
 There the post grads may take training in: endocrinology; cardiology; critical care; gastroenterology; nephrology; infectious disease; and, many other specialties.

-Seton Hall University and Hackensack University Health Network have partnered to open a 4-year medical school in Nutley and Clifton.
-The school – which will be the only private medical school in the State – is hoping to open its doors to the first year’s class in fall of 2017.
-Ultimately, the partners expect an enrollment of 125 to 150 students in each 1st-year class per year.
+Seton Hall University and Hackensack Meridian Health have partnered to open a 4-year medical school in Nutley and Clifton.
+The school – which is the only private medical school in the State – opened its doors to its charter class in the fall of 2018.